-Section 6.
-When Allegations are Made Against a Lay Employee or Volunteer
+Section 6: When Allegations are Made Against a Lay Employee or Volunteer

-- When any allegation of abuse, neglect or exploitation with respect to an archdiocesan lay employee or volunteer is reported to the archbishop, the archbishop may in his discretion notify the director of human resources, director of vocations or other appropriate supervisor of said allegation. - 6.2 Immediately after receipt of an allegation of abuse, neglect or exploitation with respect to a lay employee or volunteer, the archbishop shall cause a preliminary investigation to be undertaken in accordance with archdiocesan employment policies and may undertake such additional or independent investigation as he deems necessary.
-Based on the results of preliminary investigations, the archbishop shall make a determination as to the credibility of the allegations and he or his designee shall communicate his determination in a timely manner to the victim or the victim's representative and the accused person.
+- 6.1 When any allegation of Abuse, Neglect, or Exploitation with respect to an Archdiocesan lay employee or Volunteer is reported to the Archbishop, the Archbishop shall immediately notify the Secretary of Human Resources of the person(s) alleged to be involved, and the substance of the allegations. - 6.2 Immediately after receipt of an allegation of Abuse, Neglect, or Exploitation with respect to a lay employee or Volunteer, the Archbishop shall cause a preliminary investigation to be undertaken in accordance with Archdiocesan employment policies and may undertake such additional or independent investigation as he deems necessary.
+Based on the results of preliminary investigations, the Archbishop shall make a determination as to the credibility of the allegations and he or his designee shall communicate his determination in a timely manner to the victim or the victim's representative and the accused person. - 6.3 If the Archbishop determines that an allegation of Abuse, Neglect, or Exploitation involving a lay employee or Volunteer is a Credible Allegation, then in addition to any action taken pursuant to Archdiocesan employment policies, the accused person shall be: - i.
+Notified in a timely manner of the nature of the allegations; - ii.
+Placed on administrative leave pending the completion of the Archdiocesan investigation; and - iii.
+Directed to remain away from any long-term care facility, parish office, parish facility, agency, and other location, which is the subject of the complaint until the Archbishop has determined whether the allegation is Actionable.